Water Polo

 #13 Christos Levantis

-Christos Levantis, born in 2005, He plays as a goalkeeper for the men's water polo team of the club.
-During his career in the club's academies, he has distinguished himself many times with his team, winning championships and medals, with the most recent success being winning the Youth Men's Championship in the 2023-2024 season.
-At the same time, as an active A member of the national team participated in the European Youth Men's Championship in Burgas, Bulgaria in the summer of 2024.
+The Christos Levantis, born in 2005, plays as a goalkeeper for the men's water polo team of the Club.
+During his career in the N.O.B. academies, he has distinguished himself many times with his team,

 Peripheral